onionchop/employee-tracker/README.md

 # employee-tracker

 ## Description
-This app can be used to keep track of employees you can view all the departments, roles, salaries even managers within your company.
+This app can be used to keep track of employees.
+You can view all the departments, roles, salaries even managers within your company.

 ## Technologies Used
 * SQL